A Capital Gains Case Study For 2020

 Podcast Description

-Dive into capital gains tax strategies with Brad and Dominick, exploring how to optimize your financial independence journey through taxation.
+Dive into capital gains tax strategies with Brad and Jonathan, exploring how to optimize your financial independence journey through taxation.
 Learn about long-term gains, investment strategies, and practical case studies that demonstrate actionable methods to minimize federal tax liabilities.

 Podcast Intro: "You're listening to ChooseFI.
 The blueprint for financial independence lives here.
 If you're looking to unlock the secrets to financial independence and early retirement, you're in the right place.
 Stay tuned and join a community of like-minded people who are getting off the Instagram and taking control of their lives in the pursuit of financial independence.
 ChooseFI, your home for financial independence online."